 Using the application form (Annex III), provide a 4-page scientific background with relevant literature to address the criteria (Annex II) on the vaccine/adjuvant/delivery route and delivery system.

-Send the completed application form to info@tbvi.eu before 1 January 2024
+Send the completed application form to info@tbvi.eu 16 August 2024 at the latest.

 Outcome